scastlara/minineedle/README.md

 - smatrix
 - score
 - identity
+- gap_character

-To create the instance you have to provide two miniseq objects.
+To create the instance you have to provide two iterable objects.

 ### SmithWaterman
 Smith-Waterman alignment class.
 It has the following attributes: